SiverDX/SomeAPI/README.md

 So if your application does not start even if everything else is supposedly correctly set up - this might be the problem

 ## Set Up
-Build a Docker image based on the project `Dockerfile`
+Build a Docker image based on the project `Dockerfile` by execute the following command:

-Execute the following command to build an image:

 `docker build .`

-To tag it first use `docker images` to get the `IMAGE ID`
+To tag it we need the id: `docker images` to get the `IMAGE ID`

 Then use this command to tag it: